 Learn to control your breathing.

 If you have anyone in your life who seems to handle stressful situations with ease and patience, check out their breathing patterns.
-It is highly likely that they breathe deeply from their belly.
+Likely, they breathe deeply from their belly.

 Whenever we are under stress, the body tends to breathe fast and take shallow breaths.
 So the next time you feel you are getting taken over by stress, pause, relax and start breathing deeply and slowly into your belly consciously.